-Chippenham was awarded this accreditation in February 2016.
+Chippenham was first awarded this accreditation in February 2016.
 A range of partners organisations are working with ENTE businesses to help promote Chippenham as a fun and safe place to come to.
 The aim is to bring in new initiatives and better promote the wide range of existing opportunities to attract people of all ages to come out and discover that Chippenham is alive after 5pm when the traditional shopping and work culture closes down.

 In 2017, we celebrated Purple Flag weekend with a Business Breakfast, which had a night time economy theme, where we invited local businesses, charities and communities groups, the Police, Fire Service and Wiltshire Council, Councillors and officers to a networking event with the inspirational speaker Rev Les Isaac OBE who talked on the importance of partnership working within the night time economy.